Maui's beautiful beaches are NO KA OI (the best!)

 SHOPPING - Stop at Costco near the airport before you drive to Kihei.
 There is also a Walmart a few blocks further from the airport, after you leave Costco.
 Safeway is the least expensive grocery store in Kihei.
 Ask for their discount card when you check out and use it every time you shop to receive discounts.
 There are a lot of "Farmers Markets," but the one in South Kihei across the street from Starbucks on South Kihei Road is where we buy almost all of our local-grown veggies and fruits.

 DINING - Most of Maui's restaurants are casual -- you can wear just about anything.
 Wailea and Kaanapali's resort restaurants are slightly dressier.
-Here are some of our personal favorites:
+Here are some of our personal favorites in the Kihei/Wailea area:

 $$ ($ for lunch) Café Ole: Our overall favorite.
 Consistently great food, casual atmosphere, reasonable prices.
 Fresh fish, sushi, pasta, lettuce wraps, sandwiches and other options.
 Lunch and dinner.
 Rainbow Plaza Kihei Road